 If you are looking to expand your wardrobe in a more sustainable way, it's best to invest in high-quality fabrics, with resilient dyes and colours.
 Fabrics like merino wool are made from long fibres, which means they won't pill as easily as cheaper wool and will generally last longer.
 Buying the clothes you love which are built will ensure they stand the test of time and that you are committed to caring for them properly.

 5. Repair or alter clothes

 When your clothes start showing signs of wear and tear or no longer fit, it can seem tempting to throw them to the back of your wardrobe and forget you ever owned them.
-However, repairing and altering your clothes saves you time and money replacing the entire garment.
+However, a sure fire way to increase the lifespan of your clothes is by repairing and altering them - plus it saves you time and money replacing the entire garment.
 The key is to fix small problems before they become big problems, such as a small tear in the seam can become a bigger hole before you know it.

-To summarise, if you want your clothes to last longer, there are a number of steps you can take: avoid overwashing, change your mindset to appreciate every item you own, choose garments with built-in adjustability, invest in high-quality fabrics, and repair or alter unworn garments.
+To summarise, if you want to increase the lifespan of your clothes, there are a number of steps you can take: avoid over-washing, change your mindset to appreciate every item you own, choose garments with built-in adjustability, invest in high-quality fabrics, and repair or alter unworn garments.
 All of these can help you get the most out of your wardrobe, and save you time and money in the long run.

 Shop the whole Clothes Doctor range to become an absolute clothing care pro.